gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/FAQ/Finance Department.md

 - As the agent, you will complete the Callback Template out completely and **make sure to be specific in your Callback Details.**
 - You should **NOT** advise the caller to contact the claims department
 - The callback team will reject any requests that are not in the above format
+- Techs should not give a turn around time for these issues